-(iii) Impairment of trade receivables and contract assets
+(ii) Impairment of trade receivables and contract assets

-The impairment allowances for trade receivables and contract assets are based on assumptions about risk of default and expected credit loss rates.
-The Group adopts judgement in making these assumptions and selecting inputs for computing such impairment loss, broadly based on the available customers' historical data, existing market conditions including forward-looking estimates at the end of each reporting period.
-If the financial conditions of customers of the Group were to deteriorate, resulting in an impairment of their ability to make payments, additional provisions may be required.
+The Group makes ECL allowances on trade receivables and contract assets based on assumptions about risk of default and expected loss rates.
+The Group used judgment in making these assumptions and selecting inputs to the impairment calculation, based on the Group's past history, existing market conditions as well as forward-looking estimates at each reporting date.